UNI Volleyball Camps

 When thinking about the tradition-filled history of UNI volleyball, few names jump out like Bobbi Petersen's.
 A former standout on the court for UNI - and arguably the greatest player in the school's history - she has continued her connection with the Purple and Old Gold as both an assistant coach, and as head coach.
 Under her guidance, she has taken UNI volleyball from its usual standard of excellence to a tier with the nation's elite programs.

-Now in her 13th year as the Panthers head coach, Petersen has posted an impressive 322-78 record at the helm of UNI's program, with four Missouri Valley Conference regular season titles, six MVC tournament crowns and two NCAA Sweet 16 appearances to her credit.
-She ranks in the top 10 of active Division I coaches in winning percentage (.805), with the Panthers winning 20 or more matches eleven of her twelve years as head coach.
+Now in her 14th year as the Panthers head coach, Petersen has posted an impressive 347-88 record at the helm of UNI's program, with five Missouri Valley Conference regular season titles, seven MVC tournament crowns and two NCAA Sweet 16 appearances to her credit.
+She ranks in the top 10 of active Division I coaches in winning percentage (.798), with the Panthers winning 20 or more matches in 12 of her 13 years as head coach.

-During her tenure as head coach, Petersen has helped 33 student-athletes earn first-team All-Missouri Valley Conference honors, including coaching five conference players of the year.
-She has also placed at least one student-athlete on the league's all-freshman team in six of the past seven years.
-In addition, she has helped nine athletes earn AVCA All-District honors, with Molly O'Brien earning third team AVCA All-America honors in 2002, Bre Payton earning second team AVCA All-America honors in 2011, and Payton and Ellie Blankenship earning All-America Honorable Mention accolades in 2009.
-In 2010 the Panthers landed three players on AVCA All-America teams as Payton earned second team AVCA All-America honors while Blankenship was named to the third team and Michelle Burrow garnered honorable mention honors.
+During her tenure as head coach, Petersen has helped 36 student-athletes earn first-team All-Missouri Valley Conference honors, including coaching five conference players of the year.
+She has also placed at least one student-athlete on the league's all-freshman team in six of the last eight years.
+In addition, she has helped ten athletes earn AVCA All-District honors, with Molly O'Brien earning third team AVCA All-America honors in 2002.
+Bre Payton earned second-team AVCA All-America honors in 2011.
+Payton and Ellie Blankenship earned honorable mention All-America honors in 2009.
+In 2010 the Panthers landed three players on AVCA All-America teams as Payton earned second team AVCA All-America honors while Blankenship was named to the third team and Michelle Burow garnered honorable mention honors.
+Krista DeGeest tallied honorable mention All-America honors in 2011 and All-Central Region honorable mention in 2012.

 2009 was a record-breaking season for the Panthers, as Peterson led UNI to a perfect 18-0 Missouri Valley Conference season and regular-season and tournament championships.
 UNI finished with a 31-3 overall mark, going 29 straight matches without a loss, the second-longest win streak in the nation.
 UNI advanced to the NCAA Tournament for the 15th time in program history.
 The Panthers advanced to the second round with a 3-0 win over Washington State in the first round of the tournament before falling to eventual Elite Eight team Nebraska.